How to create employee development plans that really work

-While it’s a good idea to put a structure in place for employee development plans, it can also be wise to allow younger employees the capacity to shape their own development plans based on their interests and career aspirations.
+While it’s a good idea to put a structure in place for employee development plans.
+Furthermore, it can be wise to allow younger employees the capacity to shape their own development plans based on their interests and career aspirations.

 For example, if someone on your marketing team wants to learn more about coding, your initial reaction might be to suggest they focus on marketing-related courses.
-However, if the marketer was interested in learning code so that they could become a UX designer in the future that might be of interest to the organization in the long term as well.
+However, if the marketer has interest in learning code so that they can become a UX designer in the future that might be of interest to the organization in the long term as well.

 3. Provide flexible working options

 Asking employees to do intense professional development on top of their already busy schedule might not be the wisest of ideas, particularly if you require the employee to be situated on-site or have to do their training with other.
 By offering on-demand and mobile courses, companies can make development plans more accessible and enjoyable.

 That point stands true for remote-based workers too, or even people who prefer to learn entirely outside of the office.
 To learn more about setting up your employees remotely check out this blog: Solving The 6 Major Challenges Of Managing Remote Teams

 4. Align different learning options with different learning styles